SFGLab/dcHiChIP/docs/pages/design_samplesheet.md

 toc: false
 ---

-This section provides a detailed explanation of the `design.csv` input format for the three working modes of **dcHiChIP**.
+This section provides a detailed explanation of the `design.csv` input format for the three working modes of dcHiChIP.

 ---